CS61BR/website_fa22/lab01/setup.md

 ```
 but with different numbers.

-## Install VSCode
+## Install a Text Editor

-You can use a different text editor if you wish (such as Atom, Sublime, or Neovim), but the rest of this course will assume that you are using VSCode.
+You will need a text editor to write and edit your Rust code.
+The instructions in this course assume that you are using Visual Studio Code (VSCode), but you can use a different text editor if you prefer (such as Atom, Sublime, or Neovim).

-Download and install VSCode here: https://code.visualstudio.com/download
+To install VSCode, go to the [VSCode download page](https://code.visualstudio.com/download) and follow the instructions.

 ## Install the rust-analyzer extension

+The rust-analyzer extension provides intelligent code completion and other helpful features for working with Rust in your text editor.

 If you are using VSCode, open the "Extensions" panel in the laft sidebar, and search for the "rust-analyzer" extension.
-You can also find the extension here: https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer
+You can also find the extension here: [https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)

-If you are using a different text editor, you can find instructions to install it here: https://rust-analyzer.github.io/.
-Any text editor that supports the Language Server Protocol will support rust-analyzer
+If you are using a different text editor, you can find instructions to install it here: [https://rust-analyzer.github.io/](https://rust-analyzer.github.io/).
+Any text editor that supports the Language Server Protocol will support rust-analyzer.

 ## Install Python

-Download and install Python 3 here: https://www.python.org/downloads/
+Python is a programming language that is commonly used for a wide range of tasks.
+In this course, you will use Python to run a local web server to test your code.

+To install Python, go to the [Python download page](https://www.python.org/downloads/) and follow the instructions.
+Make sure to install Python 3, not Python 2.

-Python is just used for running local web servers; if you don't want to install Python, you could use an alternative like [http-server](https://crates.io/crates/http-server).
+If you prefer not to install Python, you can use an alternative like [http-server](https://crates.io/crates/http-server) to run a local web server.

 ## Set up a local repository

+A repository is a directory that contains your project files and stores them in a version control system (in this case, Git).
+You will need to set up a repository in order to clone the skeleton code and push your own code to Github.

  - If you haven't already, make an account on [Github](https://github.com/).
 You'll need to create either a personal authentication token or an SSH key for your account; instructions on creating a PAT are [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
  - On github, create a new, **private** repository.
 You can name it anything.